 We’ve touched on how tracking and analyzing CX metrics helps you optimize customer support performance, identify customer issues to get ahead of potential business challenges, and improve customer satisfaction to increase customer LTV.
-In addition, you can use your findings to inform new marketing campaigns.
-For example, you could test a targeted email campaign and discount for customers who had issues with a certain product to encourage them to purchase again.
+You can also use your findings to inform new marketing campaigns.
+For example, you could test a targeted email campaign and offer discounts to customers who had issues with a certain product to encourage them to purchase again.

 In addition, at a higher level, your CX findings may cause you to adjust your business processes or products to improve customer experience or influence how you operate to mitigate issues coming through customer support.